 Modern routers can be divided into two categories: those using 802.11ac and those using 802.11n wireless technologies.
 Furthermore, what should also be taken into account is if the router has single-band or dual-band connectivity, as these can affect compatibility and maximum transfer speeds.

-11ac vs 802.11n
+11ac vs. 802.11n

-Both of these technologies are fully backwards-compatible, so you don’t need to worry whether your adapter and router will work together.
+Both of these technologies are fully backward-compatible, so you don’t need to worry whether your adapter and router will work together.
 However, what you should keep in mind is the maximum transfer speeds supported by these technologies.

 The theoretical maximum speed of 802.11ac is 1300 Mbits, while that of 802.11n is significantly lower at 450 Mbits.
 This is important to keep in mind when considering whether an adapter will be able to match your connection speed.
 Do not forget: these maximum speeds are only theoretical and will vary when put in practice.